dmadisetti/scipy_proceedings_2026/papers/avik_basu/main.md

 Global SHAP values for the XGBoost model on the Bank Marketing dataset.
 :::

-Note that in the {numref}`fig:beeswarm-xgb`, the features are ordered by their mean absolute SHAP values in descending order.
+Note that in {numref}`fig:beeswarm-xgb`, the features are ordered by their mean absolute SHAP values in descending order.
 The x-axis shows the SHAP values, and the y-axis shows the features.
 Each point represents a sample from the test set.